 Causes of chronic insomnia include:

 - Substances that interfere with sleep (alcohol, caffeine, nicotine)

-- Activities that stimulate the brain (playing video games, watching TV) or the body (exercise) right before bedtime
+- Activities that stimulate the brain (playing video games, watching TV) right before bedtime

 - Using the bedroom for activities other than sleep and sex

 - Depression or anxiety